Cockroach Biology & Life Cycle Explained

 Adult Cockroaches: Reproduction and Survival

 Because cockroaches are prolific breeders, understanding their reproduction and survival strategies is essential for effective pest control.
 Adult females produce egg cases called oothecae throughout their 6-month to one-year lifespan, with each case containing up to 50 eggs.
-They don’t die after laying eggs but continue reproducing regularly when conditions are favorable.
+They don’t die after laying eggs but continue mating and reproducing regularly when conditions are favorable.

 - Warmer temperatures and abundant food accelerate egg production, enabling new cases every 3-4 weeks.